tpg/attache-docs/docs/reference/servers.md

 ## Composer configuration

-Connected to the custom PHP binary configuration, you can do the same with Composer.
-Attaché assumes that Composer is already installed and on the path and can be run from the command-line with a simple `composer`.
+Like like the PHP binary configuration, you can customize the Composer configuration.
+Attaché assumes that Composer is already installed and on the path and can be run from the command line with a simple `composer`.
 However, in some cases, you might not have that much control over where Composer installed, how it's named of if you can install it on the path at all.

-If the name of the composer binary is something other than `composer`, you can use the same structure as the `php` object, except named `composer`.
+If the name of the composer binary is something other than `composer`, you can use the same structure as the `php` object.

 ```json{6-8}
 {